chrschmidt/aoc/README.md

 See <https://adventofcode.com> for more information on what this is about.

+# Language

 Written in GNU awk, if needed augmented with other languages.
+All of AoC is based on text input, which is parsed and processed.

+AWK is the obvious choice for this, except when it isn't and becomes painful.

+# Solutions

-part1.awk and, if existing, part2.awk are what's used for the solution.
+part1.awk and part2.awk, if existing, are what's used for a single solution.

 merged.awk merges both parts and might be streamlined/optimized further.

+mergedb.awk, mergedc.awk, ... if existing are further optimizations, for profit through fun.

+# The hashbang

+## Old style

 If you see this unusual abort condition: